babahadjsaid/ARP_Firstassignment/README.md

 ## User Manual and Documentation:
 ### User Manual:
 #### To Compile and Run the Program:
-Brows to the folder containing the project and run the command:
+Browse to the folder containing the project and run the command:
 ```console
 ./CompileAndRun.sh
 ```
-This command will Compile and Run the program for you. you will then be prompt with Two konsole windows, which are as foolows:
+This command will set-up, Compile and Run the program. you will then be prompt with Two konsole windows, which are as follows:
 ##### Command Window:
-The hoist is controlled by a command window in which there are 6 clickable buttons:
+The hoist is controlled by a command window in which there are 6 buttons:

 - **_Vx+_** and **_Vx-_** to increment and decrement the speed along the x-axis
 - **_Vz+_** and **_Vz-_** to increment and decrement the speed along the y-axis